andrinr/andrinr/README.md

 ### Hi there 👋

-I'm a student at University of Zürich in computational sciences.
+Currently: Msc of Science in Computational Science @UZH

 My interests are:
 🎨 Generative Geometry and Shaders